 In advance of formal MESA review, and based on a review of the information provided, we do not anticipate that this project, as currently proposed, will rise to the level of a Take of state-listed species.
 However, we anticipate that the project will likely need to be conditioned in order to avoid a Take.
-Conditions will likely include, but may not be limited to, (a) implementing a Division-approved plan to protect state-listed turtles during construction (e.g., installation of temporary turtle barriers around the limit of work, removal of state-listed turtles from the work area by a qualified biologist during the turtle active season [April 15 - October 15 of any year], and routine monitoring/maintenance of turtle barriers during construction); (b) implementing a Division-approved operations and maintenance plan to protect state-listed turtles during future, routine maintenance of stormwater structures (e.g., all mechanized maintenance to occur outside of the turtle active season); and (c) use of turtle friendly curbing wherever curbing is required.
+Conditions will likely include, but may not be limited to, (a) implementing a Division-approved plan to protect state-listed turtles during construction (e.g., installation of temporary turtle barriers around the limit of work, removal of state-listed turtles from the work area by a qualified biologist during the turtle active season [April 15 - October 15 of any year], and routine monitoring/maintenance of turtle barriers during construction); (b) implementing a Division-approved operations and maintenance plan to protect state-listed turtles during the turtle active season); and (c) use of turtle friendly curbing wherever curbing is required.
 It is also our understanding that the applicant is proposing to permanently protect the remainder of the property (approximately 26.4 acres of upland and wetland habitats) through an EEA-DCS approved Conservation Restriction (or deeding the open space directly to) a qualified conservation entity.